Vetrano89/item-list-example/README.md

 ### How to run the app

+Make sure you are [running the express backend for this app](https://github.com/Vetrano89/item-list-example-express).

 Probably not necessary to change but this is what I'm currently running:\
 Npm version: v6.14.13\
 Node version: v14.17.0